 - A detailed plan for distribution should specify how the video will reach and engage with the target audience, whether through social media, traditional media or in-person events and networks.
 Projects should be aiming for distribution where their audience is located; and are not required to be used on social media if that is not where the intended audience is.

-- Partnerships with organizations and activists for production, distribution, and impact may be included, but are not required as they are for other CMG programs.
+- Partnerships with organizations for production, distribution, and impact may be included, but are not required as they are for other CMG programs.
 The FIR is focused on pushing the boundaries of creativity that may otherwise not be possible when a project is funded for hire.
 However, proof of partnership with organizations, especially for distribution, is recommended for a competitive FIR proposal.

 Special Considerations for CMG Residencies